ShurnYurnYang/Personal-Projects-Public/discord snipe bot/README.md

 1. Install Python, discord.py, and pytz
 2. Setup your bot through discord.com/developers/applications
 3. Copy your bot's token and paste it into the Bot Token.txt
-4. Run the py script
+4. Download files and run snipeBot.py
-5. profit
+5. profit???

 ## Commands
 - **!snipe** recalls the last deleted message